 The Global Leadership Summit will serve an expected 450,000 leaders in 2018, in 123 countries.
 Willow Creek Association is a global network of 8,000 Member Churches including over 90 denominations.
 Prior to Willow Creek, Andy served on the staff teams of Christ Community Church in St. Charles, Illinois, and Cedarcrest Church in Minneapolis, Minnesota.
 Since joining the WCA in 2001, he has served in a variety of roles including content development, marketing, conference operations, and membership.

-Andrew Cook serves as the executive director of operations for Willow Creek Association (WCA), the organization behind The Global Leadership Summit, which trains 400,000 leaders in over half the countries in the world.
-Cook is a graduate of Taylor University with a bachelor’s degree in communications and biblical literature and earned his master’s degree in business administration from the Brennan School of Business at Dominican University.
-Cook serves on the board of directors of Lenawee Christian Ministries and is a past member of the Professional Convention Management Association.
+Andy is a cum laude graduate of Taylor University with a bachelor’s degree in Communications and Biblical Literature, including a semester at Jerusalem University College in Israel.
+He earned a Master of Business Administration from the Brennan School of Business at Dominican University.
+He serves on the board of directors of Lenawee Christian Ministries and is a past member of the Professional Convention Management Association.

 Dr. Sherilyn Emberton

 Dr. Sherilyn Emberton serves as the president of Huntington University.
 Emberton earned her Bachelor of Science degree in 1979 from Stephen F. Austin State University, her master of education degree from the same institution in 1981 and her doctorate of education degree in 1999 from Texas A&M University-Commerce.
 Emberton is the director of Higher Education for the US National Conference, sits on the boards of the Northeast Indiana Regional Partnership, Northeast Indiana Chamber of Commerce, Community Harvest Food Bank of Northeast Indiana Inc., Indiana’s AgriNovus, and chairs the board of Michigan’s Lenawee Christian Ministries.